TekisasuEngine/mesa/docs/ci/bare-metal.rst

 Telling the board about where its TFTP and NFS should come from is done using dnsmasq on the runner host.
-For example, this snippet in the dnsmasq.conf.d in the Google farm, with the gitlab-runner host we call "servo"::
+For example, this snippet in the dnsmasq.conf.d in the google farm, with the gitlab-runner host we call "servo"::

    dhcp-host=1c:69:7a:0d:a3:d3,10.42.0.10,set:servo